Getting Started

 - Select with keyboard, then press Enter or ⌘C — Copies the selected color (or multiple if more than one selected).
 See keyboard navigation below.

 - Copy All — Tap the Copy All row at the bottom to copy the entire history (one value per line in your default format, no names).
+Colors are copied in the same order they appear in the menu, including when the list is reversed.

 After you copy, HexDrop flashes a quick confirmation in your chosen language.
 In Spanish, color names in that message appear in Spanish too.